Authorized Awlgrip Distributor Serving All of Florida | Call for Professional & Contractor Pricing

 What grit do I sand to before applying Awlgrip 545 Primer?

-Short answer: Block and finish-sand to 180 grit before applying 545.
+Short answer: Sand fiberglass to a uniform P150–P220 profile before applying 545.

-On fiberglass and faired surfaces, block-sand to a uniform 180-grit profile before applying 545 Epoxy Primer.
-After 545 has cured per the TDS, sand the primed surface to 320–400 grit before topcoat.
-Between topcoats, lightly scuff to 320–400 grit for best inter-coat adhesion.
-Skipping grits or sanding too fine before primer reduces the mechanical tooth the primer needs for long-term adhesion.
+On fiberglass, block-sand to a uniform P150–P220 profile before applying 545 Epoxy Primer.
+After 545 has cured per the TDS, sand the primed surface to 280–400 grit before topcoat (320–400 works well before Awlcraft 2000/3000).
+Within a spray session, additional topcoat coats go on after a 15–45 minute flash with no sanding between them — sanding between topcoat applications is required only once the 24-hour recoat window has passed.
+Sanding too fine before primer reduces the mechanical tooth the primer needs for long-term adhesion.

 What is the difference between Awlcraft 2000 and Awlcraft 3000?

 Short answer: Awlcraft 2000 is the standard repairable acrylic urethane yacht topcoat.
-Awlcraft 3000 is Awlgrip's newer premium acrylic urethane with higher gloss, better color retention, and improved sprayability.
+Awlcraft 3000 is Awlgrip's newer premium acrylic urethane with enhanced color technology, better color retention, and improved sprayability.

 Both are acrylic urethanes, both are repairable and buffable, and both are suitable for yacht topsides.
-Awlcraft 3000 is the newer-generation product offering superior gloss, deeper color depth, better DOI (distinctness of image), and improved sprayability — particularly for darker colors and custom matches where Awlcraft 2000 can struggle to achieve full opacity.
+Awlcraft 3000 is the newer-generation product built on AkzoNobel's color platform, offering deeper color, better DOI (distinctness of image), and improved sprayability — particularly for darker colors and custom matches where Awlcraft 2000 can struggle to achieve full opacity.
 Awlcraft 2000 remains widely used and supported, especially for color-matching to existing finishes.
-Awlcraft 3000 uses its own dedicated converter — Awlcat #2 cannot be used with it.
+Both use the same Awlcat #2 Spray Converter (G3010), mixed 2 parts base to 1 part converter by volume — note this is different from Awlgrip Topcoat, which mixes 1:1 with the same converter.

 Can Awlgrip Topcoat be repaired and buffed?